dahall/Vanara/README.md

   * e.g. `HTOKEN` is defined. `SafeHTOKEN` builds upon that handle with an automated release calling `CloseHandle`.
 * Wherever possible, all functions that allocate memory that is to be freed by the caller use a safe memory handle.
 * All PInvoke calls are in assemblies prefixed by `Vanara.PInvoke`.
-* If a structure is to passed into a function, that structure is marshaled using the `in` statement which will pass the structure by reference without requiring the `ref` keyword.
+* If a structure is to passed into a function as a constant, that structure is marshaled using the `in` statement which will pass the structure by reference without requiring the `ref` keyword.
   * Windows API: `BOOL MapDialogRect(HWND hDlg, LPRECT lpRect)`
   * Vanara: `bool MapDialogRect(HWND hDlg, in RECT lpRect);`
 * If there are classes or extensions that make use of the PInvoke calls, they are in wrapper assemblies prefixed by `Vanara` and then followed by a logical name for the functionality.
 Today, those are Core, Security, SystemServices, Windows.Forms and Windows.Shell.